Joseph Brodsky: Denunciation

-I knew I was leaving my country for good, but for where, I had no idea whatsoever.
-One thing which was quite clear was that I didn't want to go to Israel...
-I never even believed that they'd allow me to go.
-I never believed they would put me on a plane, and when they did I didn't know whether the plane would go east or west...
-I didn't want to be hounded by what was left of the Soviet Security Service in England.
-So I came to the States.

 Although the poet was invited back after the fall of the Soviet Union, Brodsky never returned to his country.

 United States

 After a short stay in Vienna, Brodsky settled in Ann Arbor, with the help of poets Auden and Proffer, and became poet-in-residence at the University of Michigan for a year.
 Brodsky went on to become a visiting professor at Queens College (1973–74), Smith College, Columbia University, and Cambridge University, later returning to the University of Michigan (1974–80).
 He was the Andrew Mellon Professor of Literature and Five College Professor of Literature at Mount Holyoke College, brought there by poet and historian Peter Viereck.
 In 1978, Brodsky was awarded an honorary degree of Doctor of Letters at Yale University, and on 23 May 1979, he was inducted as a member of the American Academy and Institute of Arts and Letters.
 He moved to New York's Greenwich Village in 1980 and in 1981 received the John D. and Catherine T. MacArthur Foundation "genius" award.
 He was also a recipient of The International Center in New York Award of Excellence.
 In 1986, his collection of essays, Less Than One, won the National Book Critics Award for Criticism and he was given an honorary doctorate of literature from Oxford University.